 The garden centres, online or not, are full of all sorts of summer bulbs and tubers primed to give you a glorious show this summer.

-There are an insane number of varieties and categories of Dahlia; look at the wonderful Hadrian’s Midnight’ in the feature picture, for instance.
-I have only grown a few, but middle-sister Laura and I are trialling a couple of Suttons’ varieties this year, ‘Autumn Fairy’ and the lovely ‘ Cafe au Lait’ (which is our feature picture today’.
+There are an insane number of varieties and categories of Dahlia; I have only grown a few, but middle-sister Laura and I are trialling a couple of Suttons’ varieties this year, ‘Autumn Fairy’ and the lovely ‘ Cafe au Lait’, which is our feature picture today’.
 They have an interesting section on dahlia-growing, actually – link at the end – in which an earlier 3Growbags blog is mentioned.

 The thing is that even if you intend to plant them out in the garden later on, you should get the tubers potted up now, and started into growth inside – greenhouse, cold frame, cool windowsill, etc. They must be protected from the cold and gradually accustomed to outdoor conditions; only plant them out when there is not a chance of a late frost in your area.